nettings/drc-fir/README.md

 a fork of Denis Sbragion's amazing room equalization toolkit

-Copyright (C) 2002-2011 Denis Sbragion
+Copyright (C) 2002-2011 Denis Sbragion.
-Gitification and minor build fixes (C) 2017 Jörn Nettingsmeier
+Gitification and minor build fixes (C) 2017 Jörn Nettingsmeier.

 You can contact the original author at <d.sbragion@infotecna.it>.